Positive Behaviour Support Lead

 • Company: Join Witherslack Group, dedicated to transforming the lives of young people with special educational needs.

-• Benefits: Enjoy a competitive salary, 10 weeks holiday, and a flexible benefits package.
+• Benefits: Enjoy a competitive salary, 10 weeks holiday, medical cover, and a flexible benefits package.

-• Why this job: Make a real impact on young lives while working in a supportive and diverse environment.
+• Why this job: Make a real difference in children's lives while working in a supportive and diverse environment.

-• Qualifications: Minimum three years' experience in SEN and relevant qualifications required.
+• Qualifications: Minimum three years' experience in SEN and relevant qualifications in Health & Social Care or PBS.

-• Other info: This role requires an enhanced DBS check, which we will cover.
+• Other info: This role requires an enhanced DBS check, and we celebrate diversity in our workforce.

 The predicted salary is between 34379 - 39639 £ per year.